-The functioning of all the banks of India is controlled by Reserve Bank of India (RBI).
-RBI regularly reviews rates as part of its monetary policy to ensure robust economy and takes requires actions which include revision in Repo Rates and Reverse Repo Rates to control liquidity in the economy and inflation of the country.
+The functioning of all the banks of India is controlled by the Reserve Bank of India (RBI).
+RBI regularly reviews rates as part of its monetary policy to ensure a robust economy and takes requires actions which include revision in Repo Rates and Reverse Repo Rates to control liquidity in the economy and inflation of the country.

 What is Repo Rate?

 A Repo rate is a rate at which the central bank of any country (i.e. RBI in India) lends money to commercial banks, in case of a shortfall of funds.
 So, when banks are short of funds, they borrow funds from RBI at the repo rate.
 It is a benchmark rate for short-term lending by RBI and is also known as the “Bank Rate”.
 In short, the repo rate is a rate at which liquidity is injected into the system.

 A Reverse Repo Rate is a rate at which RBI borrows money from other banks for the short term.
 This is the rate at which the liquidity is absorbed from the banks.

 Generally, RBI hikes the repo rate to control inflation.